PlasmaPy/plasmapy.github.io/pages/meetings/office_hours.md

 great new feature or want to start an affiliated package?

 If so, then **please join us for informal PlasmaPy "office" hours on most Thursdays at 3 pm ET / 12 pm PT**.
 We will meet on [Zoom].
-Any last minute changes will be discussed in PlasmaPy's [chat room].
+The schedule is published on our [calendar].
+Any last minute changes will be posted on our [Matrix chat].

-We do not expect to hold office hours on June 23, July 14, October 20, November 24, December 22, and December 29 in 2022.
+We will usually not hold office hours on [federal holidays] in the US, during the [APS DPP meeting], and from approximately December 23 to January 3.

 The [chat room] can be used to reach PlasmaPy developers at other times, in particular if the time for "office" hours does not work for